Wuqiu, Kinmen

-Wuqiu (Wuchiu, Wuciou, Ockseu) (Puxian Min: Ou-chhiu, Hakka: Vû-hiu-hiông) is a rural township of Kinmen County (Quemoy), Taiwan (ROC) made up of a group of islands in the Taiwan Strait comprising two major islands, Daqiu and Xiaoqiu.
-Wuqiu Township is nominally de jure part of Futian County, Fukien of the Republic of China.
+Wuqiu (Wuchiu, Wuciou, Ockseu) (Puxian Min: Ou-chhiu, Hakka: Vû-hiu-hiông) is a rural township of Kinmen County, Taiwan made up of a group of islands in the Taiwan Strait comprising two major islands, Daqiu and Xiaoqiu.
+Wuqiu Township is nominally de jure part of Futian County, Fuchien of the Republic of China.
 It is the smallest township in Kinmen County and is located 72 nmi northeast of the rest of the county.
 The township is 73 nmi from the Port of Taichung on Taiwan.
 The closest territory under China (PRC) control is the neighboring Luci Island (Lusi Island), Xiuyu District, Putian, Fujian, which is 9 nmi to the north-northwest.
 Greater Qiu Island is the site of the Wuqiu Lighthouse.